Thinking of moving in together? Think about this...

 If you die without a will, your spouse will automatically get part of your estate.

-For more information, see the fact sheet If your common-law partner dies and the Canadian Bar Association Dial-A-Law scripts Making a Will and Estate Planning (Script 176) and What Happens When You Die Without a Will?
+For more information, see the fact sheet If your common-law partner dies and the People's Law School Dial-A-Law scripts Making a Will and Estate Planning (Script 176) and What Happens When You Die Without a Will?
 (Script 177).

 Back to: Previous